vleue/bevy_workshop/bevy-workshop/src/welcome.md

 This is an introduction workshop for the [Bevy Engine](https://bevyengine.org).

-At the end, you should have an overview of how Bevy works, and a simple 2d side scrolling platformer.
+At the end, you should have an overview of how Bevy works, and a simple 2d platformer.

 ## Target Audience